Wicked Cyclone Construction Update #21

 Here are some random pictures of New England SkyScreamer, just because.

 It’s pretty funny that Six Flags updated their logo this year, making the flags on the top of New England SkyScreamer outdated.
+Graphically represented ideas and logos should be carefully changed.
+No matter how small the changes are, people will notice them.
 It hasn’t even been a year!
 If you have no idea what I’m talking about, the Six Flags logo no longer has the pink flag for some reason.
 Now there are two blue flags for some reason.
 Why?
 Who knows.

 And finally… In our last update we showed off some of the Wicked Cyclone concept art.
 Well, this week we have a bit more to show off.
 These were shown off to us during a live Google chat with Six Flags New England.
 You can rewatch the chat here.